Approximately 1000 Seeds available.

-Seed Specifications: Purity - 100%; Projected Germination Rate - 83%; Where Harvested (location/year) - North Dakota
+Seed Specifications: Purity - 100%; Projected Germination Rate - 83%; Where Harvested (location) - North Dakota

 Recommended Planting Instructions:

-Scarification: Soak in hot water for 48 hours, change water each day.
+Scarification: Soak in hot water for 24 hours.
 Stratification: Cold stratify for 90 days.
-Germination: Sow seed 1/2" deep, tamp soil, mulch seed bed and cover seedbed with shade.
-Other: Sporadic germination may occur over a 2-3 year period.
+Germination: Sow seed 3/8" deep, press seed into soil, cover seed, keep moist.
+Other: Sporadic germination may occur over a 2-3 year period